fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 - Configure pod security standards for the whole cluster.

 ### Vendor Reaction
 The issue was communicated to the Tekton security team in July 2024.
-They came to the conclusion that the issue lies primarily in the documentation,because the tutorial did not mention the different modes and installation defaulted to the `read/write` mode.
+They came to the conclusion that the issue lies primarily in the documentation, because the tutorial did not mention the different modes and the installation defaulted to `read/write`.

 A Github security advisory was opened, the documentation improved and the default mode was changed to `read-only`.
-Other than that they referred to best practices.
+Other than that they referred to current cluster administration best practices.

-There are not additional warnings or changes for the central [pipelines repo](https://github.com/tektoncd/pipeline).
+There are no additional warnings or changes for the central [pipelines repo](https://github.com/tektoncd/pipeline).